anebz/cloud/Accreditations/aws_developer_associate.md

 SNS

 * Push-based asynchronous simple notification service with durable storage to send notifications from the cloud
 * It can deliver push notifications, SMS and emails to any HTTP endpoint, and it can trigger a Lambda function.
+SES is not an endpoint.
 Can't receive anything
 * Pub-sub model (publish and subscribe).
 Apps can push msgs to a topic, and subscribers receive these from the topic.
 Consumers must subscribe to a topic to receive the notifications
 * Useful when sending a message and its metadata at the same time
 * SNS can be used in conjunction with SQS to fan a single message out to multiple SQS queues